-When connecting batteries in series as you would with 6V batteries you cannot mix different ah batteries.
+When connecting batteries in series as you would with 6V batteries, you cannot mix batteries with different amp hour capacities.

-That being said it’s important to try and not mix different ages of batteries.
+That being said, it’s important to try to not mix different ages of batteries.
 I wouldn’t wire anything together that is older than 6 months apart.